Leslie Mungavin: Military career

-In 1964, Commander Mungavin was the commanding officer of PNS Babur, and participated in the second war with India in 1965.
+In July 1964 he was promoted to acting captain, serving as an Executive Branch officer specializing in Navigation and Direction.
+Commander Mungavin was the commanding officer of PNS Babur, and participated in the second war with India in 1965.
 In 1970, Cdre.
 Mungavin was posted as Military and Naval Attaché at the High Commission of Pakistan in London, where his services and negotiation skills merited him a Sitara-e-Pakistan award.

+1971 war with India

-Cdre.
+in 1971, Cdre.
 Mungavin left his assignment, only to be promoted as Rear-Admiral, and took up the command as Commandant of the Pakistan Marines which he led in the Western Front of the Indo-Pakistani war against India in 1971.
-Furthermore, he was noted for his skills in negotiation which earned him to be decorated as and merited him with a Sitara-e-Pakistan.
-Mungavin was praised for his impressive adaptability.
+Mungavin was often praised for his impressive adaptability.

 During the 1971 war, Mungavin oversaw the deployment of the Pakistan Marines in both East and West Pakistan, including riverine and coastal defence operations to counter the Indian Army in Chittagong and Khulna.
-Under his leadership marines operated gunboats and amphibious vehicles although they suffered losses due to Indian air and naval superiority.
+Mungavin and his marines conducted riverine warfare against the invading Indian Army.
 Mungavin was captured at the liberation of Chittagong and held as a prisoner of war until repatriation.
-Mungavin was awarded the Sitara-e-Basalat for his valor in the 1971 war.
+Mungavin was awarded the Sitara-i-Basalat for his valor in the 1971 war.

+Post war

 In the 1970s, he was elevated as the vice chief of naval staff from 1975 until 1977, with a two-star rank despite the position is required an admiral to be promoted in three-star rank, the Vice-Admiral.
 In the 1980s, Rear Admiral Mungavin was also involved with the negotiations with the US Department of State when the Pakistan Navy was interested in replacing their aging fleet with Gearing-class destroyers.

-From January 1979 to April 1980 he served as the Chairman of the Board of the Pakistan National Shipping Corporation.
+From 3 April 1978 to April 1980 he served as the Chairman of the Board of the Pakistan National Shipping Corporation.

+After his retirement, Mungavin suffered a stroke in his final years and was left virtually paralysed.

 Death

-Admiral Mungavin died in 1995 in England.
+Leslie Norman Mungavin died in June 1995 at his flat in Wandsworth, London, England.
 At his request, his body was cremated, ashes were taken back to Pakistan and spread in the Arabian Sea.
 The Pakistan Navy honored him with a full military funeral, and his ashes were taken out to sea on board the PNS Babur and scattered there.

+He and his wife Joy Beatrix had one daughter, Lesley Cordelia Mungavin.